soya-daizu/goban/README.md

 A fast and efficient QR Code encoder library written purely in Crystal.
 It is significantly faster (5.33x) and uses fewer heap allocations (-94.63%) compared to the other implementation in Crystal ([spider-gazelle/qr-code](https://github.com/spider-gazelle/qr-code)), and it supports wider QR Code standard features such as Kanji mode encoding.

-The implementation is based on [ISO/IEC 18004:2015](https://www.iso.org/standard/62021.html)/[JIS X 0510:2018](https://webdesk.jsa.or.jp/books/W11M0090/index/?bunsyo_id=JIS+X+0510%3A2018) standard and is independent of other implementations for the most part.
+The implementation is compliant with [ISO/IEC 18004:2015](https://www.iso.org/standard/62021.html)/[JIS X 0510:2018](https://webdesk.jsa.or.jp/books/W11M0090/index/?bunsyo_id=JIS+X+0510%3A2018) standard and is independent of other implementations for the most part.
 However, the optimal text segmentation algorithm is made possible thanks to the following article: [Optimal text segmentation for QR Codes](https://www.nayuki.io/page/optimal-text-segmentation-for-qr-codes).

 The name comes from the board game [Go](<https://en.wikipedia.org/wiki/Go_(game)>), which inspired the QR Code inventor to come up with a fast and accurate matrix barcode to read. 碁盤(Goban) literally means [Go board](https://en.wikipedia.org/wiki/Go_equipment#Board) in Japanese.